 In this blog series I share my experiences with the Middle Eastern countries that I visited.
 In this episode: the Kingdom of Saudi Arabia (KSA).
+Where I visited the capital city, Riyadh.

 Here we go…